sinclairems/JavaScript-Quiz/README.md

 -I used class notes and MDN.

--I watched this tutorial that helped me style and get the basic quiz functioning.
+-I watched this tutorial that helped me style and get the basic quiz functioning: https://www.youtube.com/watch?v=PBcqGxrr9g8.

 -I used my GitHub CoPilot to help me towards the end.